 Now with this approach, we could afford the churn.
 Most likely, as 97-98% would not engage beyond a point, it would also hide the BOT engagement.
-Hence, ad-fraud.
-Similarly, if anyone in the audience would not engage because of any brand safety issue noticed, it would not make much a difference earlier.
-The reason being, there was still a lot of audience available in subsequent campaigns with the overall digital user base growing in India.
+Hence, ad fraud.
+Similarly, if anyone in the audience would not engage because of any brand safety issue noticed, it would not make much of a difference earlier.
+The reason being, there were still a lot of audiences available in subsequent campaigns with the overall digital user base growing in India.

 Even though there is some degree of target marketing using digital mediums, a lot of it still happens through hit and trial and experimentation.
 This means a campaign manager has to reach out to same profile many a times with different products and services to gauge the interest beyond as may be defined by key profile parameters.
 For instance, a specific audience profile might not be interested in a smartphone campaign but may be extremely interested in a TWS earbud campaign.
 While at the broader level the campaign audience remains the same, results of the campaign could differ remarkably.